mouncefik/2024-InnovAI-Hackathon/team-32/README.md

 ## Technologies Used
 - **Frontend**: Streamlit for user interface
-- **Backend**: Python with libraries such as Pandas, Spacy, NLTK, Selenium, and Plotly
+- **Backend**: Python with libraries such as Pandas, Spacy, NLTK, Selenium, Plotly, beautifulsoup adn openai
 - **Database**: MySQL for storing user and feedback data
 - **PDF Parsing**: pdfminer for text extraction from resumes
 - **NLP**: Spacy and NLTK for text processing and entity recognition